chenhsong/OpenProtocol/cs/doc/messages_reference.md

 ### Description

-The iChen&reg; 4.1 Server keeps a cache of the states of all mold settings for each controller.
-This class implements the READ_MOLD_DATA message which is sent to the iChen&reg; 4.1 Server to read the current value of a particular mold setting.
+The iChen® 4.1 Server keeps a cache of the states of all mold settings for each controller.
+This class implements the READ_MOLD_DATA message which is sent to the iChen® 4.1 Server to read the current value of a particular mold setting.

 The server responds with a [`MoldDataValueMessage`](#molddatavaluemessage) message.

 ### Properties